AbhishekGowda28/daily-coding/100-js-algo/README.md

 Flatten a nested array.
 You must account for varying levels of nesting.

+This problem can also be solved using Array Method [Array.flat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/flat).

 **Example**
 - flattenArray([[["a"]], [["b"]]]) should return ["a", "b"]
 - flattenArray([1, [2], [3, [[4]]]]) should return [1, 2, 3, 4]